RU-ECE/DovKrugerCourses/FAQ.md

 Q: What support is available for me if I am struggling in your class?
 ```

->A: Depending on the class there is a TA, me, and possibly peer mentors funded by work study and/or vice provost Chassipis.
+>A: Depending on the class there is my office hours, and possibly TA office hours.
 Help is available via discord, and if you cannot use discord, via zoom or in person by appointment.
 [My Schedule and links for help](http://bit.ly/3n1TA2L)

 ## [&larr; Return and Finish](README.md)